HongSeokHwan/rocketpunchBot/README.md

 firefox 39.0

-change 'EMALI', 'PASSWORD' in rocket.js to your email,password
+change 'EMALI', 'PASSWORD' in rocket.js to your email,password and mkdir img